kekakuka/ReadMeDoc/README.md

 <br>
-Your can read from DigitalOcean [How To Set Up SSH Keys on CentOS 7].
+Your can read from DigitalOcean [Set Up SSH Keys on CentOS](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-centos7).

 # Step 1 — Create the RSA Key Pair